roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© I glanced at my watch, it was 2:45.
+I glanced at my watch, it was 2:45.
 Flight had been delayed.
 I knew she wasn't here for the dog, she would have come at lunchtime.
 Or, maybe she was way behind too.
 But I didn't confront her, I wanted to act like it was strictly professional, even though I'd seen her topless, and wanted to fuck her, and knew she was coming onto me.
 "Well, Tigger's in the kitchen," I indicated, where he would always be, "help yourself, it's why we hired you."
 I tried to keep my voice calm, almost to the point of sounding bored.
 Maybe passive disinterest would scare her off, it was the least confrontational way.

  "Yup!"
 The girl put my house keys on the table near me, and our eyes caught for a second.
 She was nervous, almost biting her lip.
 I guess I wasn't being receptive to her obvious advances, and she wasn't sure how to get through my bravado.
 The moment passed, though, she slipped away, though, headed into the kitchen.
 I heard her call out sweetly to our dog, and heard his barks of excitement.
 I forced myself not to look, reading through the mail, seeing nothing of particular interest.
 Still, I stood there, hearing the back door open, hearing the girl and my dog go outside.